 Field Description Heartbeats (cont.) auto: Automatic identification, if the remote terminal is a Bintec device.
-If so, the heart- beat is set to both (with a Bintec remote ter- minal) or none (with no Bintec remote termi- nal).
-For devices from the VPN Access Line, heart- beats are configured separately for phase 1 and phase 2.
-If interoperability with older soft- ware is to be assured, the values for phase 1 and phase 2 must be configured identically.
+If so, the heart-beat is set to both (with a Bintec remote terminal) or none (with no Bintec remote terminal).
+For XGeneration devices heartbeats are configured separately for phase 1 and phase 2.
+If interoperability with older software is to be assured, the values for phase 1 and phase 2 must be configured identically.
 Block Time Here you define how long a peer is blocked for tunnel setups after a phase 1 tunnel setup has failed.
 This affects only locally initiated setup attempts.
 Possible values are -1 to 86400 (seconds); -1 (default) means the value in the default profile is used and 0 means that the peer is never blocked.
-Local ID Local Certificate For information on these parameters see "Proposal, Lifetime, Group" on page 49 CA Certificates Nat-Traversal
+Local ID Local Certificate For information on these parameters see "Definitions" on page 51 CA Certificates .
+5 Nat-Traversal